 In March 1999, Celestica completed an equity offering and issued 9.2 million subordinate voting shares for net proceeds of \$251 million.
 The net proceeds will be used for capital expenditures, working capital and general corporate purposes, including acquisitions.
-Celestica's total net debt to capitalization ratio at March 31, 1999 was - 7%.
+Celestica's total net debt to capitalization ratio at June 30, 1999 was 4%.

-Celestica prepares its financial statements in accordance with accounting principles which are generally accepted in Canada and which, in all material respects, conform to accounting principles generally accepted in the United States.
+Celestica prepares its financial statements in accordance with accounting principles which are generally accepted in Canada which, in all material respects, conform to accounting principles generally accepted in the United States except as disclosed in Note 24 to the Celestica's 1998 Consolidated Financial Statements.